 Sensitive teeth are one of the most common complaints among dental patients.
 If the bristles on your toothbrush are pointing in multiple directions, you’re brushing too hard.
 If a tooth is highly sensitive for more than three or four days and reacts to hot and cold temperatures, it’s best to get a diagnostic evaluation from your dentist to determine the extent of the problem.
 Before taking the situation into your own hands, an accurate diagnosis of tooth sensitivity is essential for effective treatment to eliminate pain.
 Because pain symptoms can be similar, some people might think that a tooth is sensitive, when instead, they actually have a cavity or abscess that’s not yet visible.

-Sometimes after dental treatment, teeth are sensitive to hot and cold.
+Sometimes after Dental Treatment such as Cosmetic Dentistry, teeth are sensitive to hot and cold.
 This should not last long, but only if the mouth is kept clean.
 If the mouth is not kept clean the sensitivity will remain and could become more severe.
 If your teeth are especially sensitive consult with your doctor.
 They may recommend medicated toothpaste, fluoride or mouth rinse made especially for sensitive teeth.
 If you are diagnosed with dentin hypersensitivity, your dentist may apply a desensitizing agent or a protective coating.8.
 TMD/TMJ

 TMJ (temporomandibular joint) disorders are a family of problems related to your complex jaw joint.
 If you have had symptoms like pain or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
 These symptoms occur when the joints of the jaw and the chewing muscles (muscles of mastication) do not work together correctly.
 TMJ stands for Temporomandibular Joint, which is the name for each joint (right and left) that connects your jaw to your skull.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.
 Please tell us if you are experiencing symptoms.
 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.Trouble with Your Jaw